 Eliza R. Snow, a key participant in that restorative process, understood the importance of that part of the Restoration.
-She spent much time in the endowment house, assisting with ordinances there.8 During one Relief Society visit in 1869, she taught her sisters, "I have been reflecting on the great work we have to perform, even in helping the salvation of the living and the dead.
-We want to be . . . fit companions of the Gods and Holy Ones."9 world began" (Doctrine and Covenants 27:6).
+She spent much time in the endowment house, assisting with ordinances there.
+During one Relief Society visit in 1869, she taught her sisters, "I have been reflecting opportunity has followed us to other places that we have been sent.

+Through the Prophet Joseph Smith, God began the process of "bringing to pass the restoration of all things spoken by the mouth of all the holy prophets since the world began" (Doctrine and Covenants 27:6).
 That restoration has continued to the present as God "does now reveal" and "will yet reveal many great and important things pertaining to the Kingdom of God" (Articles of Faith 1:9).
-I am deeply grateful that we get to participate in this ongoing Restoration. ■
+I am deeply grateful that we get to participate in this ongoing Restoration.